Eye Injection Anxiety: Smooth Sailing on a Sea of Agita

 7. Write down your questions.

 With all the stuff going on in an appointment, it is easy to forget my questions about the state of my eyesight.
-Holding on to the paper is also a good way to anchor myself in the present moment.
+Holding on to the paper is also a good way to anchor me in the present moment.
 And that helps me keep from thinking about what could go wrong even if I know it is unlikely to happen.

 8. Make it work for you and others.